wenkangwei/SerialPlot/readme.md

 <li>The real-time property can be improved by updating the hardware program or using more advanced devices.</li>
 <li>Sampling method can be extended.
 Trigger mode, real-time sampling, equivalent-time sampling can be added.</li>
 <li>more<br>
-If you are interested in this or want to improve my program, please feel free to commit in this project and contact me by email: <a href="mailto:wenkanw@g.clemson.edu">wenkanw@g.clemson.edu</a></li>
+If you are interested in this or want to improve my program, please feel free to commit in this project or contact me by email: <a href="mailto:wenkanw@g.clemson.edu">wenkanw@g.clemson.edu</a></li>
 </ol>